jpgontarz/SQL-Project-HR-Analytics-Attrition-and-Performance/README.md

 ## About the Data

-Original data can be found [here](https://www.kaggle.com/datasets/mahmoudemadabdallah/hr-analytics-employee-attrition-and-performance/data?select=Employee.csv).
+Original data, along with an explanation of each column, can be found [here](https://www.kaggle.com/datasets/mahmoudemadabdallah/hr-analytics-employee-attrition-and-performance/data?select=Employee.csv).

-The dataset includes five tables, capturing information regarding performance reviews, employee demographics, satisfaction levels, and ratings.
+The dataset includes five tables, capturing performance reviews, employee demographics, satisfaction levels, and ratings within over 8,100 records and 40 columns.

 ## Task